MaTi5893/Napoleon-s-Legacy-Remastered/README.txt

 SighPie: appropriated HFM content may or may not be found in this mod :walterstuff:
 Sveera: Original creator of Napoleon's Legacy
-Bearabia: Creator of Columbia Divided, let me take a tag from him (https://discord.gg/YAE8C29W2n)
+Bearabia: Creator of Columbia Divided, let me take a tag from him (https://discord.gg/YAE8C29W2n) The Victoria 2 Modding Server and all the people in it: for all the help.
+By the way, to any modders: you're free to take parts of this mod and do your own thing with it.
+Even the PUIR parts, I'm sure all the 4 currently absent PUIR developers won't care about you taking their code.
+It'd be cool if you didn't take the entire mod and reupload it under your own name, but I don't know why you'd want to do that in the first place.

 ###The NLR Low Res submod changes the terrain textures to be smaller, so that they have less an impact on performance, while still looking... passable, to me.###